Toilet paper just seems like one of those everyday things, doesn’t it?

 How About No Toilet Paper At All?

-You might be surprised to find out that 70-75% of the world’s population, about 6 billion people, don’t actually use any toilet paper at all, and yet somehow they still find a way to live their lives.
-So although for many of us toilet paper just seems like one of those everyday things, for many others, it isn’t even a thing at all!
+You might be surprised to find out that 70-75% of the world’s population, about 6 billion people, don’t actually use toilet paper at all, and yet somehow they still find a way to live their lives.
+So although for many of us T.P. just seems like one of those everyday things, for many others, it isn’t a thing at all!

 And as we have seen, even the most sustainable forms of toilet paper can still be harmful to the environment, so maybe it’s time we flushed the toilet paper for good and gave the bidet a go instead?